adjtomo/pyatoa/README.md

   <img src="pyatoa/docs/pyatoa_logo_w_text.png" />
 </p>

 **Pyatoa**\* is a waveform-based misfit quantification package, with additional tools for measurement aggregation, and visualizations of inversion results.
 It is meant to facilitate the assessment of seismic inversions.
-Under the hood, **Pyatoa** is built on a few key Python packages:
+Under the hood, **Pyatoa** is built on, and provides a high-level API for, a few key Python packages:

 **[ObsPy:](https://github.com/obspy/obspy/wiki)** for seismic data fetching, handling, processing and organization
 **[Pyflex:](https://krischer.github.io/pyflex/)** a Python port of Flexwin, for automatic time window selection